 Explore the USS Arizona Memorial

 Arizona Memorial is an important World War II Valor in the Pacific National Monument located at Pearl Harbor in Oahu, Hawaii.
-It is also know as the Pearl Harbor Visitors Center or just Pearl Harbor.
+It is also known as the Pearl Harbor Visitors Center or just Pearl Harbor.
 Book your Pearl Harbor tour now and explore this historical site.

 The Experience Highlights